Designing Experience

 A standardized layout designed to make review context and documentation status immediately clear.

-Standardized file structure highlighting screen headers, status indicators, annotations, and supporting resources.
+This structure highlights screen headers, status indicators, annotations, and supporting resources.

 2. Annotation System